A utility to control the subd daemon

 command-line flags which provide parameters for these sub-commands.
 The

-most commonly used parameter is -subHostname
+most commonly used parameter is -subHostname which

 specifies which host the subd to control is running on.
 The